Audiojunkie Professional Music Production Techniques, Tips and Tutorials for vocals, drum programming and instruments

 The most common complaint I hear about software versions of real instruments is that they don’t sound like the real thing.
 But, more often than not, this is down to the user rather than the library.

-Take look at the techniques that I use to program realistic sounding drums in this in-depth guide.
+Take look at the techniques that I use to program realistic sounding instruments in this in-depth guide.
 Read more...